 Sexual assault can happen to anyone, anytime, anyplace.
 Survivors of sexual violence often experience fear, shock, numbness, disbelief, shame, anger and feelings of a loss of control over their lives.
 Sexual assault victims may find it hard to trust people, and going about a normal routine may require tremendous effort.
 Crises of any kind are easier to cope with when there are supportive people close by, who accept and understand these feelings.

 Rape, sexual assault, incest and sexual abuse are not acts of sex.
 They are violent crimes that use sex as a weapon to overpower, humiliate or hurt another person.
-Anyone can be victimized regardless of sex, age, race, sexual orientation, social or economic background.
-Remember, it is not your fault.
-We know you couldn't control what happened.
+Anyone can be victimized regardless of sex, age, race, sexual orientation and social or economic background.

-If you have injuries requiring treatment, the S.A.R.T. nurse will ask the Emergency Department staff to see you.
-They will evaluate and treat your injuries.
+If sexual assault victims have injuries requiring treatment, the Emergency Department staff will evaluate and treat the injuries.
 This examination is separate from the one done to collect evidence.
-The charges associated with injury treatment are not covered by the S.A.R.T.
-Program and will be billed to your medical insurance, or other arrangements can be made.
+The charges associated with injury treatment are not covered by the SART Program and will be billed to medical insurance, or other arrangements can be made.

 If you have been sexually assaulted, go to the Emergency Department.
 If you have questions about the program, call 507-385-4745.